claireg22/ASSIGNMENT07/README.md

 Reviewers: "Returning items purchased before and looking at what I had previously ordered"

 ### Impression test from extra-credit user test:
-https://youtu.be/3ImBX4ENuq0
+Shortened video from full UT showing only the impression test: https://youtu.be/3ImBX4ENuq0

 The screens the user saw on the UT impression test: